sf-wdi-37/js-control-flow/README.md

 ### Boolean Logic

-At the very lowest level, computers understand our instructions as sequences of 1s and 0s.
-This "binary code" drives everything a computer does, from outputting text in the terminal, to displaying complex video game graphics, to communicating with other computers across the internet.
+At the very lowest level, sequences of 1s and 0s called "binary code" drive everything a computer does, from outputting text in the terminal, to displaying complex video game graphics, to communicating with other computers across the internet.

 Boolean logic is the closest web developers need to get to thinking about binary code.
-In boolean logic, every value is either true or false.
+In pure boolean logic, every value is either true or false.

+#### Boolean Values in JavaScript

+JavaScript has `true` and `false`:

 ```js
 typeof(true)    // boolean
 typeof(false)   // boolean
 ```

+JavaScript also treats every value as "truthy" or "falsey".

-JavaScript blurs this line a bit by using "truthy" and "falsey" values.
-The positive effect is that conditionals don't have to be phrased just in terms of boolean values.
-Downsides are that we have to memorize which values are "falsey," and it can take practice to quickly predict results.
+To work within this system, we have to memorize which values are "falsey."
+It can take practice to quickly predict results, but developers can use this truthy/falsey system to write shorter code for conditional expressions.

 To check whether some value is truthy or falsey, try the following structure in your JavaScript console: